This post may contain paid links to my personal recommendations that help to support the site!

 Many of these skills overlap with similar careers in data such as data scientists, data analysts, and software engineers.

-Here are some common tools used by data engineers:
+Here are some common tools used by most data engineers:

 - SQL: MySQL, PostgreSQL, SQL Server, NoSQL